AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 Set `GroupStyle` and `inviteNeedConfirm` before creating a chat group.

-1. Group types (`GroupStyle`):
+1. Is the group public or private, and who can invite members (`GroupStyle`):

 - `PrivateOnlyOwnerInvite`: A private group.
-Only the chat group owner and admins can add users to the chat group;
+Only the chat group owner and admins can add users to the chat group.
 - `PrivateMemberCanInvite`: A private group.
-All chat group members can add users to the chat group;
+All chat group members can add users to the chat group.
 - `PublicJoinNeedApproval`: A public group.
-The chat group owner and admins can add users, while users can send join requests to the chat group;
+The chat group owner and admins can add users, and users can send join requests to the chat group.
 - `PublicOpenJoin`: A public group.
-All users can join the chat group without the consent from the chat group owner and admins.
+All users can join the chat group automatically without any need for approval from the chat group owner and admins.

-2. Whether group invitations require the consent from invitees (`inviteNeedConfirm`):
+2. Does a group invitation require consent from an invitee to add them to the group (`inviteNeedConfirm`):

 - Yes (`option.InviteNeedConfirm` is set to `true`).
-After creating a group and sending group invitations, the subsequent logic varies based on whether an invitee automatically consents the group invitation (`AutoAcceptGroupInvitation`):
+After creating a group and sending group invitations, the subsequent logic varies based on whether an invitee automatically consents to the group invitation (`AutoAcceptGroupInvitation`):
   - Yes (`AutoAcceptGroupInvitation` is set to `true`).
 The invitee automatically joins the chat group and receives the `IGroupManagerDelegate#OnAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `IGroupManagerDelegate#OnInvitationAcceptedFromGroup` and `IGroupManagerDelegate#OnMemberJoinedFromGroup` callbacks, and the other chat group members receives the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback.
   - No (`AutoAcceptGroupInvitation` is set to `false`).
-The invitee receives the `IGroupManagerDelegate#OnInvitationReceivedFromGroup` callback and choose whether to join the chat group:
+The invitee receives the `IGroupManagerDelegate#OnInvitationReceivedFromGroup` callback and chooses whether to join the chat group:
     - If the invitee accepts the group invitation, the chat group owner receives the `IGroupManagerDelegate#OnInvitationAcceptedFromGroup` and `IGroupManagerDelegate#OnMemberJoinedFromGroup` callbacks and the other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
     - If the invitee declines the group invitation, the chat group owner receives the`IGroupManagerDelegate#OnInvitationDeclinedFromGroup` callback.